Menu

 What we did

-We have designed toilets that are safe and robust.
+We designed toilets that are safe and robust.
 We sorted out the navigation and made them accessible and inclusive.

 Existing toilet block